DPBayes/d3p/README.md

 contributing developer or his or her assignee (i.e., universities or companies owning the copyright of software contributes by their employees).

+## Acknowledgements

+We thank Nvidia for their contribution of GPU performance benchmarking and optimisation.

 ## References

 1. J. Jälkö, O. Dikmen, A. Honkela: